“The West has to be seen to be believed. But it has to be believed to be seen.”

 — Kiowa poet N. Scott Momaday

-“USA Today 10Best” readers say that the Cumbres & Toltec Scenic Railroad is the best train ride in North America as well as the top attraction in both New Mexico and Colorado.
-Traveling for 64-miles between Chama, NM and Antonito, CO, this is the longest and highest steam railroad in the nation and the most scenic; crossing the border of Colorado and New Mexico 11 times as it chugs its way up and over 10,015 foot high Cumbres Pass.
+Voted #1 Scenic Train by “USA Today 10Best” readers in 2016,2019, & 2020.
+The Cumbres & Toltec Scenic Railroad traverses 64-miles between Chama, NM, and Antonito, CO.
+It crosses the borders of Colorado and New Mexico 11 times as it chugs its way up and over the 10,015′ high Cumbres Pass.

 TOP 5 REASONS WHY OUR RIDE IS THE BEST WAY TO SEE THE BEAUTY OF THE ROCKY MOUNTAINS: